Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 ## Bugs

-There logout and sign in messages displayed while logging out and logging in.
+There are logout and sign in messages displayed while logging out and logging in.
 Identified the root cause to clear the django contrib messages.
 It was not possible to fix with the delivery timeline. it can be fixed in a bug fix release.